-This is a continuation from The Unexpected Fall .
+This is a continuation from The Fall That Broke Me, Literally .
 If you haven’t read that post yet, start there before continuing on.

 I refused to take my painkillers the first night I got back from the hospital.
 I felt fine at the moment and the doctor said to only take it “when needed”.
 Yeah….
 I should’ve taken my painkillers that night.
 At around 2am, I was woken up by sharp, throbbing pain and cried because of how painful it was.
 I finally popped in some painkillers, but it was useless as I was already at level 10 pain.
 The irony is that this same thing happened to me when I had my knee surgery back in 2010, so I should’ve known.
 I remembered thinking then that I never wanted to feel this pain again, yet here we were.
 I cried and cried and cried until I fell back asleep at 4:30am out of exhaustion.